CodonoTeam/cryptocurrency-exchange-script/exchange-setup.md

 ```

 3. Save the changes to `pure_config.php`.

+4. Import codonoexchange_x.sql to your_database_name.
+### Step 9: Connect Required Nodes

+You would need to setup coin nodes or thirdparty services to setup wallet system on exchange .
+Please refer to Docuemntation for Coin nodes setup.

-### Step 9: Perform the Installation
+### Step 10: Perform the Installation

 1. Open your web browser and navigate to the URL where you placed the Codono files.

-2. The installation page should appear.
-Follow the on-screen instructions to complete the installation.
-You will need to enter your database connection details, set up the admin account, and configure other site settings.
+2. Goto exchange.local/install_check.php to see if all requirements are met.

-3. Once the installation is complete, remove the `install` directory from the Codono files to prevent unauthorized access to the installer.
+3. Once the installation is complete, remove the `install_check.php` file.
+4. Setup all crons by visiting this link http://exchange.local/Cronlist/index/securecode/cronkey
+5. You can now visit exchange.local

-### Step 10: Test Your Exchange
+### Step 11: Test Your Exchange

 Congratulations!
 Your Codono exchange is now set up and ready to go.
 Test various functionalities, including user registration, trading, deposits, withdrawals, and admin features, to ensure everything works as expected.